unixpickle/Cuboids/README.md

  * `notation/` this is my implementation of an extended WCA move notation.
  * `search/` the *search engine* for exploring cube permutations on multiple threads.
  * `arguments/` a command-line argument parser which will be useful throughout this project.
+ * `saving/` the serialization system which will be used to pause/resume searches.

 General Todos
 =============